AngleProtocol/angle-docs/guides/app-guides/app-faq.md

 ### Why did one of my open positions disappear?

-If your open position is not displayed in your positions list, it certainly means that it has been closed.
+If your open position is not displayed in your open positions list, it certainly means that it has been closed.
 It could either have been liquidated because of a maintenance margin too low \(due to a decrease in price\), or force closed because of the hedge ratio being too high.

 The protocol has a target hedge ratio, and a limit hedge ratio \(higher than the target\).
 When the hedge ratio goes above the target, traders are unable to open new positions.
 When it goes above the limit, some positions can be force-closed to make the hedge ratio go back to the target.